syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 {% endhighlight %}

 ## Setting pivot control to pivot schema designer
-The [`pivotControl `](/api/js/ejpivotschemadesigner#members:pivotcontrol) property is used to set the Pivot control bound with this pivot schema designer.
+The [`pivotControl `](/api/js/ejpivotschemadesigner#members:pivotcontrol) property is used to set the pivot control bound with the pivot schema designer.

 {% highlight js %}